Bipasha-Garg/Analysing_Citation_Networks/Report.md

 <img title="Communities" alt="Alt text" src="./Report_Task_2/2000_communities.png" width="400" height="300">
 <img title="Communities" alt="Alt text" src="./Report_Task_2/2001_communities.png" width="400" height="300">

+#### Observation: & Finding

-    Observation: An additional observation based on the provided images is that larger communities appear to experience more significant growth compared to smaller ones over the years 1998-2001.
+    An additional observation based on the provided images is that larger communities appear to experience more significant growth compared to smaller ones over the years 1998-2001.
 The images suggest that the size disparity between large and small communities becomes more pronounced as time progresses.

     This observation may indicate a potential cumulative advantage or preferential attachment phenomenon, where well-established and larger communities attract more attention, collaboration, and citations.
 As these larger communities accumulate more contributors and citations, they might have a competitive edge over smaller communities, leading to their continued growth.